dbt-labs/docs.getdbt.com/website/blog/2023-08-01-announcing-materialized-views.md

 ---
-title: "Introducing Materialized Views and how to use them"
+title: "Optimizing Materialized Views with dbt"
 description: "In dbt v1.6, we introduce support for materialized views.
 In this blog post, Amy will review how to use them in your workflow"
 slug: announcing-materialized-views